AntoineMarion1/isocontour_extractor/tools/README.md

 ```

 ## Troubleshooting
-- If isocontour extraction doesn't work, try reshaping the scalar field by inverting the x and y axes.
+- If _isocontour extraction_ doesn't work, try visualing it with the tool [`tools/visualise.py`](../tools/visualise.py).
+If the scalar field is not what you expected, try reshaping the scalar field by inverting the x and y axes.
 If this still doesn't work, check that your scalar field has a border with the same sign everywhere.
-If not, try adding a border of 1.
+If not, try adding a border of 1, so that all the cycles extracted are closed.

-- Sometimes the stitching doesn't work.
-Please try changing the optional neighbours argument.
-If the sacalr field resolution is high, it should generally be increased, and decreased if the resolution is low.
+- Sometimes the _stitching_ doesn't work.
+Please try changing the optional `neighbours` argument.
+If the scalar field resolution is high, it should generally be increased, and decreased if the resolution is low.
+If this still doesn't work, try changing the value in the other direction.